 If you have Mohs surgery in Boca Raton, you will see our doctor who is a trained Mohs surgeon.
 Most Mohs surgeons are dermatologists who have completed extensive training in Mohs surgery.

 During Mohs surgery, most patients remain awake and alert.
 Mohs surgery is done on an outpatient basis in an operating room or procedure room that has a nearby laboratory that allows the surgeon to examine the tissue after it is removed.
 Once the anesthetic has taken effect, your surgeon uses a scalpel to remove the visible portion of the cancer along with a thin, underlying layer of tissue that is slightly larger than the visible tumor.
 A temporary bandage is placed on your incision.
 This takes only a few minutes.
 The surgeon then takes this tissue to the laboratory for analysis.

-	If cancer remains, you Mohs surgery will continue.
+If cancer remains, your skin cancer removal surgery will continue.
 Your surgeon removes an additional layer of tissue from the affected area, taking care to remove tissue that contains cancer while leaving as much healthy tissue as possible intact.

 Once cancer cells are no longer seen, your surgeon will decide whether to treat your wound.
 Some wounds heal nicely without stitches.
 Others need stitches.
 To minimize the scar and help the area heal, some patients require a skin graft or other type of surgery.

 If you are looking for a trusted and board-certified practice for Mohs surgery in Boca Raton, Boynton Beach or Fort Lauderdale, choose ClearlyDerm.
 Visit us today, or contact us online to set up your consultation and examination.